BigHippopotamus/Naive-Bayes-Tamil-Space-Restorer/README.md

         Args:
           texts (Union[str, List[str]]):
-            Either a single string of input characters not containing spaces (e.g. 'thisisasentence') or a list of such strings L (Optional[int], optional):
+            Either a single string of mapped input characters not containing spaces (e.g. '鵵鱗鲚') or a list of such strings L (Optional[int], optional):
             The value of the hyperparameter L to set before restoring lambda_ (Optional[float], optional):